Shopify/hydrogen-v1/docs/framework/internationalization.md

 ### Oxygen deployments

-For Hydrogen shops hosted on Oxygen, a visitor’s geolocation can be accessed through the `request` object and retrieved using `request.headers.get()`.
+If you're hosting your Hydrogen storefront on Oxygen, then you can access a visitor’s geolocation by using the `request` object and retrieving it using `request.headers.get()`:

 {% codeblock file, filename: 'index.server.jsx' %}